Elena Gracinda Santos

-Elena Gracinda Santos (born 6 February 1997) is a South African professional soccer player who plays as a forward for Turkish Women's Football Super League club Galatasaray SK.
-She also holds American citizenship.
+Elena Gracinda Santos (born February 6, 1997) is a South Africa-born American professional women's soccer forward who plays for the Turkish Women's Football Super League club Beylerbeyi.

-Private life and early years
+Personal life and early years

 Elena Gracinda Santos was born in a Cape Verde-descent family to Mario Santos and Lisa Audet in Johannesburg, South Africa on 6 February 1997.
 She has two brothers Luis and Mario.
-She went to the United States, and received later United States citizenship.
+She went to the United States, and later received United States citizenship.